Alex-Gberg/wordle-helper/README.md

 - Prettier interface:
     - The terminal interface can become hard to read, especially with huge lists of words being displayed.
 - Optimization:
-    - The ditionary cross reference is quite slow.
+    - The dictionary cross reference is quite slow.
 A simple solution would be to reduce or curate the `words_alpha.txt` to only include dictionary words.

 ## Acknowledgements
 - The list of English words `words_alpha.txt` comes from [here](https://github.com/dwyl/english-words)